 - Visit the many discount outlet stores in Bandung.
 Keep your eye out for the unique Batik patterns.

-- Visit Dufan, Jakarta’s amusement park.
+- Just for fun, visit Dufan, Jakarta’s amusement park.

 Jakarta’s Soekarno-Hatta International Airport is Indonesia’s busiest airport, with connections all over the Southeast Asian region and the world.
 There are also a number of smaller airports, as well as some more international ones, dotted around the island.